CodeLenz/LFrame/README.md

 We started with the classic minimization of the structure's compliance with volume constraint, using the Optimum Criteria approach, and then, to optimize the optimization (🙃), we used the Augmented Lagrangian method.

 With the sensitivity analysis being done with the derivatives of the Objective Function and the Augmented Lagrangian Function, the process is stopped when the Karush-Kuhn-Tucker conditions are achieved.
 The validation of the codes was done in parts.
 The derivatives were compared to results using the Finite Differences method.
 The numerical results of the static analysis (i.e., the displacement vector found using the equilibrium equation) were compared to benchmark problems.
-Three examples are shown in the next section.
+Two examples are shown in the next section.

 Therefore, we were encouraged to continue with the research by adding new objectives and constraints.
 The new objective function is the volume of the structure, and displacements became the constraints.
 Therefore, we were ready to include the most problematic constraint, the local stress.
 An adjustment was made to the Augmented Lagrangian function to include the adjoint problem, improving the computational time of the process, a necessary step due to the larger number of constraints.